mavaddat/postman-docs/src/pages/docs/insights/insights-gs.md

     postman-lc-agent ecs --help
     ```

     > The time it takes for the deployment to complete depends on the number of tasks running in a service.
-Therefore, while the process might take a while, the CLI will run until it’s finished because the processing is handled by AWS.
+Therefore, while the process might take a while, the CLI will run until the deployment is finished because the processing is handled by AWS.

 1. Return to Postman and observe an Insights Project populated for your services.